Panquesito7/gautam-07/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
  </p>I am an engineer from <b>India</b> who is passionate about problem solving and taking on challenging tasks.
 I usually work with <b>MERN</b> stack but I am always eager to learn new tools and technologies to increase my knowledge and expertise.
 I love meeting developers and engineers to discuss various possibilities to solve a particular problem.
 I am mostly self-taught but couldn't have reached here if I hadn't had help from my mentor <b>Mr. Saurabh Shukla</b>.</p>
 -------------------------------------------------------------------------------------------------------------------------------------------------------

- <p>I am learning a lot from open source community and am amazed by the fact how knowledge sharing and collaboration is reaching a new milestone.
+ </p>I am learning a lot from open source community and am amazed by the fact how knowledge sharing and collaboration is reaching a new milestone.
 I am looking forward to contribute to this wonderful community.
 So, if you are working on a project please feel free to reach out to me on any social media platforms listed above 👆.
 DM's are open to all.</p>

 <p>
 -------------------------------------------------------------------------------------------------------------------------------------------------------

  𝕄𝕪 𝕄𝕚𝕤𝕤𝕚𝕠𝕟 🚀

  ✪ &nbsp; &nbsp; Let's make this world a better place through the art of innovation and engineering.